ADVANTECH-Corp/adv-arm-yocto-bsp/README.md

 The branch name is based on the release type, Linux or Android, and the Yocto Project release name, with manifests in each branch tied to the base BSP release.

-For example, for i.MX Linux BSP releases based on Yocto Project `Styhead`, the branch is `imx-linux-styhead`.
+For example, for i.MX Linux BSP releases based on Yocto Project `Walnascar`, the branch is `imx-linux-walnascar`.

 Install the `repo` utility:
 ---------------------------